tessgi/tesswcs/docs/README.md

 ## Changelog

 - v1.5.0 removes a bug identified by @ben-cassese and @jgagneastro where predicted sectors were mistakenly hard coded to only return Sector 3.
 Updating minor version number to reflect severity of this bug!
+- v.1.6.1 removes a bug identified by @altuson where the shape of the detector was row major not column major